How To Use A Capsule Wardrobe to Save Time & Money

 There are many benefits to downsizing your closet and creating a capsule collection, including:

 - Cost savings

 - Time savings

 - Avoid decision fatigue

 - Making the most of what you have

-Regarding decision fatigue, as mentioned above everything in your capsule collection should match each other.
+Regarding decision fatigue, everything in your capsule collection should match each other.
 In other words, any top you get your hands on should work with any bottom, and vice versa.
-By knowing that everything already works together, you save time in trying to figure out that exact question.
+By knowing that everything already works together, you save time figuring out that exact question.